How can you ensure that you’re hiring the right people to join your sales team?

 - What kinds of resources will be available to the new hire?

 You know your business.
 As a sales leader, you must be able to think ahead and use what you know to anticipate possible obstacles for your new hires.
 By being able to think ahead, you can eliminate those barriers before they show up and fast track your new team member to success.

 3) Gain Perspective

 Gain perspective from your current team members who are already working in similar roles.
 Ask the exact people the recruit will be working with for their perspective and what they look for in a teammate.
-You will get first-hand knowledge on the type of person who will most likely succeed on the team and your current sales roster will be more likely to welcome their new colleague.
+You will get first hand knowledge on the type of person who will most likely succeed on the team and your current sales roster will be more likely to welcome their new colleague.

 Involve your current workforce as much as possible to best ensure a positive working environment for all parties.

-Sales leaders, do not simply collect resumes and begin conducting interviews!
+Remember sellers, do not simply collect resumes and begin conducting interviews!
 Knowledge is power!
 The more you know about your ideal candidate, the better the chances that you will find them and that they will succeed!